Xilinx/xfopencv/README.md

 ## HARDWARE and SOFTWARE REQUIREMENTS
 The xfOpenCV library is designed to work with Zynq and Zynq Ultrascale+ FPGAs.
 The library has been verified on zcu102 and zcu104 boards.
 SDSoC 2018.2 Development Environment is required to work with the library. zcu102 reVISION platform is required to run the library on zcu102 board and zcu104 reVISION platform to run on zcu104 board.
-Please download it from here: [reVISION Platform] (link yet to be updated)
+Please download it from here: [reVISION Platform]

 ## OTHER INFORMATION
 Full User Guide for xfOpenCV and using OpenCV on Xilinx devices Check here:
 [Xilinx OpenCV User Guide][]

 For information on getting started with the reVISION stack check here:
-[reVISION Getting Started Guide] (link yet to be updated)
+[reVISION Getting Started Guide]

 For more information about SDSoC check here:
 [SDSoC User Guides][]